klusinyan/CommonUtils/README.md

 ```

-## Step 3: How to perform action when the notification is tapped
+## Step 3: How to perform the notification action when tapped

 ```
     [[NSNotificationCenter defaultCenter] addObserverForName:CommonNotificationDidTap